List of EastEnders characters introduced in 2009: Hannah Reynolds

+Orlenda

-OrlendaOrlenda, played by Mary Tamm, is a Russian woman who Charlie Slater (Derek Martin) meets at the airport in Madeira after splitting up with Brenda Boyle (Carmel Cryan).
+Orlenda, played by Mary Tamm, is a Russian woman who Charlie Slater (Derek Martin) meets at the airport in Madeira after splitting up with Brenda Boyle (Carmel Cryan).
 She comes back to Walford with Charlie on 31 August 2009 but is accused by Mo Harris (Laila Morse) of being an illegal immigrant.
 She photographs Orlenda with another man and shows it to Charlie, who confronts her.
 She admits that she is a scammer but feels that Charlie is too nice for her to go through with it.
 She returns the money Charlie gave her and leaves Walford on 4 September 2009 along with the man she was seen with.

 After her departure, Tamm told entertainment website Digital Spy: "I absolutely loved [being in EastEnders].
 It's the Russian background [that got me the role].
 My mother, despite spending most of her life in Estonia, was actually Russian.
 The director I worked with on EastEnders directed me on Brookside and he'd remembered this Russian background so that's why he cast me – because they love to have authenticity where possible.
 It was great to do and they were all lovely – very friendly and welcoming.
 It was a very happy experience and I absolutely loved it.
 Hopefully they'll ask me back, which would be nice."

+Adam Best

-Adam BestAdam Best, played by David Proud, is the son of Manda Best (Josie Lawrence).
+Adam Best, played by David Proud, is the son of Manda Best (Josie Lawrence).
 Proud is the first adult actor with a visible disability to appear regularly in the soap.
 Both Proud and his character live with spina bifida and are wheelchair users, and Adam was introduced to the show as part of a series of measures by the BBC to raise the profile of disabled actors.
 The character has been described as "self-obsessed" and "snobbish".
 He makes his first appearance in the episode broadcast on 10 September 2009, with his early storylines revolving around his dislike of his mother's boyfriend, Minty Peterson (Cliff Parisi) and his friendship with Libby Fox (Belinda Owusu).
 The character was axed by Bryan Kirkwood and made his final appearance on 19 July 2010.